Aron-dxd/linux-toolkit/hexchat_plugins/README.md

-# Search DCC Staged FZF
+# DCC Search, Stage and Download Plugin

 **Version:** 2.9
 **Description:** Stage search results from HexChat DCC transfers using FZF, review and edit selections, commit to chat, and maintain a history of downloads.